Andrei Volgin (businessman): Awards, appointments, and recognition

-In 1994, at the age of 23, Andrei Volgin was appointed by the Prime Minister of Russia to be a member of the Securities Markets Commission of the Russian government and Chair of its Expert Council.
+In 1994, at the age of 23, Volgin was appointed by the prime minister of Russia to be a member of the Securities Markets Commission of the Russian government and chair of its Expert Council.
 Volgin was one of the authors of the Joint-Stock Company Law and Securities Markets Law, both of which were adopted by the Russian Federal Assembly in 1995, and legislation on unit investment funds.

-In 1995 The Wall Street Journal, named Volgin one of the top 24 young business leaders in Central and Eastern Europe.
+In 1995 The Wall Street Journal named Volgin one of the top 24 young business leaders in Central and Eastern Europe.
 In 1997, Mr. Volgin was the youngest person to be placed on Global Finances list of the 600 most influential financiers in the world.
 In 1997 the Russian Biographic Institute named Volgin the "Person of the Year" in the category of business.